How to Use Coriander

 BLENDS

-• Since the most desirable, delicate top notes of any spice quickly dissipate once ground, it's best to buy and store whole coriander in an airtight container in a cool, dry, dark place and grind it as needed.
+• Whole: Since the most desirable, delicate top notes of any spice quickly dissipate once ground, it's best to buy and store whole coriander in an airtight container in a cool, dry, dark place and grind it as needed.
+Whole coriander stores exceptionally well under these conditions, thanks to its protective husk.
+Interestingly, unlike most spices, coriander can even become more pungent as it ages.
+However, it's still best to refresh your supply at least every year.

 • Ground coriander loses aroma rapidly and should be used within 3 months for peak flavor.
 For best results, keep seeds whole and grind just before use.